 The SouthCoast Community Foundation is proud to offer scholarship opportunities to students in our community.
-We manage the largest scholarship program in our area, with more than $400k awarded to local students each year.
+We manage on of the largest scholarship programs in our area, with more than $400k awarded to local students each year.

 Scholarships: How to Apply

 If you are an accepted high school senior, current college student, or non-traditional/adult-learner, the SouthCoast Community Foundation may have a scholarship for you.
 Check out our Scholarship Opportunities Packet, and take our Scholarship Eligibility Quiz to find and apply for SouthCoast Community Foundation scholarships.